marvinborner/bruijn/docs/wiki_src/coding/IO.md

 input monadically, or simply use [`std/List`](/std/List.bruijn.html) operations to work with the input as a normal list.

+See [data structures](data-structures.md) to learn more about lists and numbers.

+If you want your main function to ignore the input, just add an additional (unbound) abstraction to your definition.

 ## Example

 ``` bruijn